 Cooperation is suspect, except that the majority of us must cooperate so that the investors and corporate elites may compete and profit in the global market they've created.
 The rest of us must be satisfied to win less than average, so that job creators can be rewarded [with enough more than average] for allowing us to work for them in their wealth producing industries.
-These are the common sense family values we've learned to revere.
-They define the economy.
+These are the common sense family values we've grown up with.
+That and the belief that anyone can have more than average, if we all work hard enough, are what keep us at the wheel.
+Faith in the promise maintains and defines the economy.